 The Building Department works to protect people and property by ensuring that newly constructed and renovated buildings conform to codes and regulations.
 They provide permits, inspection services and advice on the City of Colwood Building Bylaw, BC Building Code and Land Use Bylaw issues.

 Read more about Building Permits and Inspections.

 Colwood is well served by 40 dedicated and experienced fire fighters who provides key public safety services, including Emergency Fire Rescue Response, Fire Prevention Education, Fire Safety Inspections, Firefighter Training, Fleet Maintenance and Administration.

 Read more about Colwood Fire Rescue.

-Bylaw Enforcement Officers protect the safety and quality of life of residents by handling and investigating complaints, monitoring issues and working with individuals to encourage voluntary compliance through education and mediation.
+Bylaw Officers protect the safety and quality of life of residents by handling and investigating complaints, monitoring issues and working with individuals to encourage voluntary compliance through education and mediation.
 When enforcement is required, Bylaw Officers are authorized to issue municipal tickets and fines or seek legal recourse.

-Read more about Bylaw Enforcement.
+Read more about Bylaw Services.